Initial Screening

 THE 1-MG DEXAMETHASONE SUPPRESSION TEST (DST)

-The patient is instructed to take a 1-mg oral dose of dexamethasone between 11 pm and midnight and fast overnight1
+The patient is instructed to take a 1-mg oral dose of dexamethasone between 11 PM and midnight and fast overnight.1

-A 1-MG DST CUTOFF OF >1.8 μg/dL IS RECOMMENDED FOR SCREENING2,4
+A POST 1-MG DST CORTISOL >1.8 μg/dL IS RECOMMENDED FOR SCREENING2,4

 1-MG DST